fancyguy/composer-security-check-plugin/README.md

     composer require symfony/symfony --update-with-all-dependencies
     composer audit

-By default this tool uses the checks from https://github.com/FriendsOfPHP/security-advisories.
+By default this tool uploads your `composer.lock` file to the [security.sensiolabs.org](https://security.sensiolabs.org/) webservice which uses the checks from https://github.com/FriendsOfPHP/security-advisories.

-You can supply a local version of this repo using
+You can check offline by downloading a local version of this [repo](https://github.com/FriendsOfPHP/security-advisories) and specify its path using:

     composer audit --audit-db /path/to/security-advisories